ARTICLE ONE: TITLE

 - The officers shall serve without compensation except that a reasonable fee may be paid to officers for attending regular and special meetings of the board.
 In addition, they shall be allowed reasonable advancement or reimbursement of expenses incurred in the performance of their duties.

 ARTICLE EIGHT: BOARD OF DIRECTORS

 The Chapter shall have a Board of Directors.
 The Board will be comprised of 7 Lone Star ASHI members as follows; President, Vice President, Secretary, Treasurer, and 3 Members at large elected by the membership.

-ARTICLE IX: DUTIES OF THE BOARD OF DIRECTORS
+ARTICLE NINE: DUTIES OF THE BOARD OF DIRECTORS

 - QUALIFICATIONS.
 Directors shall be members of Lone Star ASHI who are 21 years of age, a Certified Member of ASHI in good standing and hold a Professional Inspector licensed under the Texas Real Estate Commission.
 Directors shall be committed to the success of the organization.